-- Check accuracy of all patient (ie, name, address, insurance ID) and provider (ie, NPI) information - Check your agreements with each payer to ensure you understand the reimbursement for a miscellaneous J-code - Use the most appropriate ICD-10-CM diagnosis and CPT procedure codes associated with each patient's diagnosis and care - \bigcirc Confirm the following with each specific payer:

-Correct NDC Format (health plans typically require the 11-digit format)

-Prior Authorization Number (if applicable)

-Correct Miscellaneous Code

-○ For miscellaneous codes (ie, J3490, J3590, etc) only report 1 unit of ZYNLONTA per vial

-- Be sure to include any documentation required by the payer and respond quickly to any information requests (ie, letter of medical necessity/prior authorization supporting use, medical records that support the diagnosis and procedure codes submitted on the claim) - Electronic submissions can improve turnaround time and reduce errors-if using an EMR, confirm that the appropriate information is entered and conforms to any plan-specific character limits
+- O Check accuracy of all patient (eg, name, address, insurance ID) and provider (eg, NPI) information - Be sure to use the J-code J9359 (Injection, loncastuximab tesirine-lpyl, 0.075mg) for dates of service on or after April 1, 2022, and bill number of units administered - Please note, the number of mg administered will vary based on patient weight.
+Enter number of discarded units on a separate line with the -JW modifier - Use the most appropriate ICD-10-CM diagnosis and CPT procedure codes associated with each patient's diagnosis and care - ♦ Confirm the following with each specific payer: - Correct NDC Format (health plans typically require the 11-digit format) - Prior Authorization Number (if applicable) - Be sure to include any documentation required by the payer and respond quickly to any information requests (eg, letter of medical necessity/prior authorization supporting use, medical records that support the diagnosis and procedure codes submitted on the claim) - Electronic submissions can improve turnaround time and reduce errors-if using an EMR, confirm that the appropriate information is entered and conforms to any plan-specific character limits - Claim denials may happen as a result of minor errors, such as improper coding or missing information.
+To avoid claims processing delays, try not to let a rejection sit longer than one day

-\bigcirc Coverage denials can be common with new products

-- Denials often result from minor errors, such as improper coding, and/or plans may simply need additional information - A rejection, on the other hand, needs to be corrected and resubmitted